JR-Wesley/Notes/cs/book - computer architecture.md

 ## 2.1 Introduction

-unlimited amounts of fast memory - a memory hierarchy
+The solution to unlimited amounts of fast memory is a memory hierarchy, which takes advantage of locality and trade-offs in the cost-performance of memory technology.
+The (spatial and temporal) locality is that most programs do not access code or data uniformly.

-a memory hierarchy is organized into several levels—each smaller, faster, and more expensive per byte than the next lower level, which is farther from the processor.
+A memory hierarchy is organized into several levels—each smaller, faster, and more expensive per byte than the next lower level, which is farther from the processor.
+The goal is to provide a memory system with a cheapest-level cost per byte and a fastest-level speed.

+Inclusion property is that the data contained in a lower level are a superset of the next higher level.
+It's required for the lowest level (main memory in the case of caches, the second storage (disk or flash) in the case of virtual memory) but not for all the level in all cases.

+Although the gap in access time increased significantly for many years, the lack of significant performance improvement in single processors has led to a slowdown in the growth of the gap between processors and DRAM. the gap between CPU memory demand and DRAM bandwidth continues to grow as the numbers of cores grow.

-designers of memory hierarchies focused on optimizing average memory access time, which is determined by the cache access time, miss rate, and miss penalty.
-More recently, however, **power **has become a major consideration.
+Traditionally, designers of memory hierarchies focused on optimizing average memory access time, which is determined by the cache access time, miss rate, and miss penalty.
+Power has become a major consideration as static and dynamic power account for a large proportion of total power consumption.

 ### Basics of Memory Hierarchies: A Quick Review

-Each cache block(Multiple words) includes a tag to indicate which memory address it corresponds to.

-set associative:
+Each cache block (Multiple words) includes a tag to indicate which memory address it corresponds to.
+If there are n blocks in a set, the cache placement is called n-way set associative.
+Finding a block consists of first mapping the block address to the set and then searching the set—usually in parallel—to find the block.
+The set number equals to $<Block address> \mod <Number of sets in cache>$.
+The end points of set associativity is direct-mapped (one block per set) and fully associative (a block in anywhere).

+Caching data that is only read is easy because the copy in the cache and memory will be identical.
+There are two main strategies to caching writes.
+A write-through cache updates the item in the cache and writes through to update main memory.
+A write-back cache only updates the copy in the cache.
+Both write strategies can use a write buffer to allow the cache to proceed as soon as the data are placed in the buffer rather than wait for full latency to write the data into memory.

 ## 2.2 Memory Technology and Optimizations